Ladies, we need to talk about your crotch. And my crotch. Because I feel your pain.

 More padding is NOT always better.

-If soft tissue pain (pain in your lady parts) is your main issue, heavily padded shorts can actually make this worse by putting more pressure on that tissue.
-Ideally, you want shorts that lightly pad your sit bones without getting in the way of anything else.
+If soft tissue pain is your main issue, heavily padded shorts can actually make this worse by putting more pressure on that tissue.
+Ideally, you want shorts that lightly pad your sit bones but don’t have too much padding in the middle / crotch area.
+You also want to make sure the sit bone padding is actually under your sit bones; not all shorts will align with all pelvic shapes.

 For example, for me personally the Pearl Izumi “PRO” women’s shorts were a worthwhile upgrade over the less expensive “Elite” and “Select” versions, which both had a thicker chamois but actually caused me more soft tissue pain.